NVIDIA/warp/CONTRIBUTING.md

    - Run `flake8` or `black` to auto-format changes (Gitlab pipeline will indicate if there are Flake8 errors)
    - [TeamCity](https://teamcity.nvidia.com/project/Omniverse_Warp?mode=builds#all-projects) is passing on all platforms

-4. **Assign Reviewers**: Select one or more reviewers from the owners list to review your changes.
+4. **Assign Reviewers**: Select one or more reviewers from the owners list below to review your changes.
+Use the **Assignees** field to indicate reviewers who must _all_ approve the MR before it can be merged.
+Additional reviewers whose approvals are not required can be listed in the **Reviewers** field.

 5. **Address Reviewer Comments**: Respond to all reviewer feedback.
 Be open to revising your approach based on their suggestions.
 Once you have addressed a comment then reply to notify reviewers. *Do not* resolve the thread yourself, this makes it harder for the reviewer to verify what has been changed.